Online Health Management Degree

 Learning shouldn’t take years to put into practice.
 That’s why we’re empowering you to build career-relevant skills with every five- to six-week course.

-We’ve worked with labor market researchers like Lightcast to find in-demand skills for careers and mapped those to our related associate, bachelor’s and master’s degree programs.
+We’ve worked with the labor market researcher Lightcast to identify in-demand skills for occupations and mapped those to our related associate, bachelor’s and master’s degree programs.

 Cost per credit